rolandholik/BT-sphinx-docs/_sources/QuixoteExperiments/container_mode.rst.txt

    /run/runc/httpd/state.json: operation not permitted"
    #

 Again, we got denied access.
-This time when inspeced in the ``quixote-console`` we got less forensic events.
+This time when inspected in the ``quixote-console`` we got less forensic events.